CivicActions/guidebook/docs/020-about-us/elevator-pitch.md

 > them: Huh?

-> me: Have you read about the opiod crisis?
+> me: Have you read about the opioid crisis?

 > them: Yeah...